 What’s the main theory behind reflexology?

-The theory of reflexology is that all the systems and organs of the whole body are mirrored or reflected in smaller peripheral areas, for example the feet, hands, ears and face.
-These can be seen in relation to the feet by following the link to our interactive reflexology map (right).
+The principle theory behind reflexology is that all the systems and organs of the body are mapped or reflected in smaller peripheral areas, for example, the feet, hands, ears and face.
+Enhance self-care with our interactive foot & hand maps and discover the therapeutic benefits of reflexology at your fingertips.

 Back in the 1920’s investigative studies regarding this concept allowed the first Western reflexology foot map to be produced.
-Since that time the other anatomical areas have been mapped allowing this model to be applied to the hands, ears and face.
+Since then, other anatomical areas have been mapped, allowing this model to be applied to the hands, ears and face.

-The reflexologist simply works those reflected areas with their sensitive fingers, aiming to bring those areas back to balance and therefore aiding the body to work as well as it can.
-Reflexology very much works on an individual basis, the reflexologist provides professional facilitation of your body’s own potential for well-being.
+The reflexologist works these reflected areas with their hands, aiming to bring them back to balance and thus aiding the body to work as well as it can.
+Reflexology works on an individual basis, facilitating your body’s own potential for healing and improved well-being.

-While there are few available scientific studies specifically into how reflexology works, there are scientific studies that support the potential positive effects that can be achieved by touch.
+While there are few available scientific studies specifically into how reflexology works, there are scientific studies that support the potential positive effects that can be achieved by reflexology and touch.

 Is reflexology suitable for me?